 Using Poker Combinations to Construct Ranges

-Instead, the game is now played on the level of poker ranges, where all skilled players are attempting to pinpoint a range of hands their opponents could possibly have in a given situation.
+Instead, the game is now played on the level of poker ranges, where all skilled players are trying to pinpoint the range of hands their opponents could have in a given situation.

 For example, a player raising from UTG can easily have AA, KK, QQ, AK, and a number of other hands, and there is really no way to tell one hand from another by that raise alone.